vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   `m`                       | Toggle between `realtime` and `cumulative` mode.
   `?`                       | Show help message.

-  When global option `-p`, `--parsable` is used, the TUI is replaced by JSON being periodically printed on standard output.
+  When global option `-j`, `--json` is used, the TUI is replaced by JSON being periodically printed on standard output.
 Every line describing resource usage at the time of writing.